-WATER SUPPLY
+WATER SERVICES

-- The Chris Hani DM was assumed to represent a 'decentralised institutional arrangement' at the DM WSA level, having a mix of LM WSPs and community-based WSPs, but having retained some significant centralised functions relating to governance and funding. - The Maluti-a-Phofung LM was assumed to be changing from a 'decentralised to a centralised' arrangement at the LM WSA level, in that the WSP functions which had previously been undertaken by two different WSPs (and in two separate geographical areas) were being combined under a single, new municipal utility. - The Ugu DM was assumed to represent a 'centralised institutional arrangement' at a DM WSA level, having ceased its earlier use of community-based WSPs, even though some significant decentralised functions (notably certain aspects of its operations) had been retained. - uThukela Water was assumed to represent a 'centralised (regional) institutional arrangement' at a level higher than DM WSAs, with three WSAs using one multi-jurisdictional utility as WSP but having a significant proportion of decentralised functions (particularly in terms of governance and certain aspects of its operations).
+- The Maluti-a-Phofung LM was assumed to be changing from a "decentralised to a centralised" arrangement at the LM WSA level, in that the WSP functions which had previously been undertaken by two different WSPs (and in two separate geographical areas) were being combined under a single, new municipal utility. - The Ugu DM was assumed to represent a "centralised institutional arrangement" at a DM WSA level, having ceased its earlier use of community-based WSPs, even though some significant decentralised functions (notably certain aspects of its operations) had been retained. - uThukela Water was assumed to represent a "centralised (regional) institutional arrangement" at a level higher than DM WSAs, with three WSAs using one multijurisdictional utility as WSP but having a significant proportion of decentralised functions (particularly in terms of governance and certain aspects of its operations).